 Reference 44

-THE IMPACT OF SOCIAL MEDIA ABUSE ON GENDER BASED VIOLENCE AMONG FEMALE STUDENT OF KWARA STATE POLYTECHNIC

 CHAPTER ONE

 INTRODUCTION

 1.1 BACKGROUND OF THE STUDY

 Gender-based violence is violence directed against any person based on gender norms and unequal power relationships.
 Gender-based violence manifests itself in different types; physical, sexual, and verbal/emotional.
 In this study, physical violence is understood as when a person hurts a partner by kicking, hitting, or using another type of physical force while sexual violence is understood as forcing or attempting to force a partner to take part in a sex act, sexual touching, or a non-physical sexual event for example, sexting when the partner does not or cannot consent (Adams, Mabusela & Dlamini, Citation2013).
 Emotional/verbal abuse is defined as a pattern of behaviour in which the perpetrator insults, humiliates, and generally instils fear in an individual to control them (Gqola, Citation2015).
 As a result, an individual’s reality may become distorted as a person may internalise the abuse as their own failings (Gqola, Citation2015).
 Even though gender-based violence affects both men and women, evidence around the globe shows that violence against women is a most systematic, prevalent, and pervasive problem (Adams, Mabusela & Dlamini, Citation2013).